-For cases of claimed wrongful or improper lay-off, and without prejudicing an employee's claim alleging that the lay-off is adisguised discharge, the Grievance procedure prescribed in 9.03 shall be followed with the following modifications:
+For cases of claimed wrongful or improper lay-off, and without prejudicing an employee's claim alleging that the lay-off is a disguised discharge, the Grievance procedure prescribed in 9.03 shall be followed with the following modifications:

-- (a) the Fact-Finding Hearing is omitted: instead a meeting will be held between the Society and the Company at which the basis for the claimed improper lay-off is outlined; - (b) the Grievance time limits shall be modified as follows: - (i) Step 1 meeting: held within fifteen (15) days of the grievance being submitted; - (ii) Company Step 1 response: within ten (10) days of the meeting; - (iii) Society Step 1 reply: within five (5) days: - (iv) Step 2 meeting: held within five (5) days of the Society Step 1 reply being returned as unsatisfactory. - 9.06 Company Grievance - (a) The Company may request a meeting with the Society for the purpose of presenting any complaint with respect to the conduct of the Society. - (b) If such a complaint by the Company is not settled, it may be treated as a Grievance and referred to Arbitration under the provisions of Article 10. - 9.07 Society Grievance may be submitted by the Society as a Grievance to the Vice-President, Human Resources and thereafter dealt with as prescribed in Article 9.03.
+- (a) the Fact-Finding Hearing is omitted; instead a meeting will be held between the Society and the Company at which the basis for the claimed improper lay-off is outlined; - (b) the Grievance time limits shall be modified as follows: - (i) Step 1 meeting: held within fifteen (15) days of the grievance being submitted; - (ii) Company Step I response: within ten (10) days of the meeting; - (iii) Society Step I reply: within five (5) days; - (iv) Step 2 meeting: held within five (5) days of the Society Step I reply being returned as unsatisfactory.

+9.06 Company Grievance

+- (a) The Company may request a meeting with the Society for the purpose of presenting any complaint with respect to the conduct of the Society. - (b) If such a complaint by the Company is not settled, it may be treated as a Grievance and referred to Arbitration under the provisions of Article IO.

+9.07 Society Grievance

-Any difference, dispute or controversy between the Society and the Company arising from matters defined in Article 9.01-
+Any difference, dispute or controversy between the Society and the Company $arising\ from\ matters\ defined\ in\ Article\ 9.0\ I$

-- (a) where an employee is unwilling or unable to submit a Grievance, - (b) that affects a group of employees, or - (c) that is a matter between the Society and the Company which does not directly affect any specific employee,
+(a) where an employee is unwilling or unable to submit a Grievance,

+- (b) that affects a group of employees, or - (c) that is a matter between the Society and the Company which does not directly affect any specific employee, may be submitted by the Society as a Grievance to the Vice-President, Human Resources and thereafter dealt with as prescribed in Article 9.03.